joshcjohns/Kernout/README.md

 Kernout is a novelty script written in Python designed to print a random Linux kernel 1.0 source file with user configurable timing between lines printed and number of times the file is printed to the screen.
 It can also print a random Linux kernel 0.01 source file or any other C language file with the same options.
 All source is printed with full syntax highlighting by default.

 ##Usage
-Run the kernout.py script with Python2.
+Run the kernout.py script with Python3.
 Requires [Pygments](http://pygments.org/) library.
+Install pygments with "pip install pygments".

 ##License
     Kernout